brightears/bmasia-social-hub/backend/product_info.md

 ## Beat Breeze Licensing

-### Complete All-Inclusive Licensing
+### Complete Royalty-Free Solution
-* **NO additional licenses needed** — Everything is included in one payment
+* **100% Royalty-Free Music** — No copyright or performance rights fees
-* **Public Performance License INCLUDED** — No PRO fees ever
+* **NO PRO payments ever** — Completely royalty-free library
-* **Licensing certificate provided** — Official documentation for your records
+* **30,000 royalty-free tracks** — All cleared for commercial use worldwide
-* **30,000 tracks** — All fully licensed for commercial use
+* **Works in ALL countries** — No regional licensing complications
-* **Works in ALL countries** — No regional complications
+* **One simple payment** — No hidden fees or additional licenses

 ### Key Advantage
-**With Beat Breeze, you pay once and you're done.** No additional licenses, no PRO fees, no complications.
-We provide a licensing certificate for your venue.
-You will NEVER need to pay any music rights organization or collecting society.
+**Beat Breeze uses completely royalty-free music.** This means you NEVER need to pay any PRO, collecting society, or rights organization.
+No MCPT (Thailand), no PPL PRS (UK), no OneMusic (Australia) - nothing.
+The music is 100% royalty-free for commercial use.

 ---

 ## Soundtrack Your Brand Licensing

 ### What's Included
-* **100 Million tracks** — Vast library with copyrights cleared
+* **100+ Million tracks** — Massive library including major labels and artists
-* **Copyright licenses included** — From record labels and publishers
+* **Reproduction rights included** — Copyrights cleared from labels and publishers
 * **Legal Spotify synchronization** — Convert personal playlists for business use
 * **Multi-country availability** — 50+ countries supported

-### Additional PRO License Required
+### Additional PRO License May Be Required
-**IMPORTANT**: With Soundtrack Your Brand, you still need to pay for Public Performance Rights to your local collecting society:
+**IMPORTANT**: With Soundtrack Your Brand, you typically still need to pay for Public Performance Rights to your local collecting society:
-* **Thailand**: MPC Thailand license required
+* **Thailand**: MCPT (Music Copyright Protection Thailand) license required
 * **UK**: PPL PRS Ltd (The Music Licence) required
 * **Australia/New Zealand**: OneMusic / OneMusic NZ required
 * **EU & other countries**: Local PRO license required